CONSIGN: Conformal Segmentation Informed by Spatial Groupings via Decomposition

-\paragraph{Datasets} The M\&Ms-2 dataset \cite{Campello2021,Martin2023} comprises 360 patients with various pathologies affecting the right and left ventricles, as well as healthy subjects.
+The M\&Ms-2 dataset\footnote{https://www.ub.edu/mnms-2/} \cite{Campello2021,Martin2023} comprises 360 patients with various pathologies affecting the right and left ventricles, as well as healthy subjects.
 For each patient, the dataset provides cardiac MRI images along with annotations for the left and right ventricles and the left ventricular myocardium.
 It includes both short-axis and long-axis MRI images; however, our experiments utilized only the short-axis images.
 We adhered to the predefined training and test splits.
 The training set was used for model training, while the original test set was further divided into two subsets: a calibration set and a reduced test set.
-The reduced test set included only a portion of the original test set to match the sample size of the MS-CMR19 dataset, ensuring comparability across evaluations.\\ The MS-CMR19 dataset \cite{gao2023bayeseg,wu2022minimizing,zhuang2018multivariate} is another cardiac dataset, but it includes different modalities.
+The reduced test set included only a portion of the original test, i.e. the first 900 MRIs.

+The MS-CMR19 dataset\footnote{https://zmiclab.github.io/zxh/0/mscmrseg19/} \cite{gao2023bayeseg,wu2022minimizing,zhuang2018multivariate} is another cardiac dataset, but it includes different modalities.
 This variation introduces greater uncertainty in the predictions.
 The dataset features 45 patients and contains cardiac MR images taken from the short-axis view.
-In this instance, we also utilize pre-defined splits, extracting the calibration set from the original test set.\\ The third medical dataset LIDC\cite{armato2015lidc} (Licence CC BY 3.0) contains lungs CT images with the corresponding segmentations obtained across over 1000 patients.
-Two labels are annotated, namely background and cancer.\\ We created two separate datasets from the COCO dataset \cite{lin2014microsoft}.
+In this instance, we also utilize pre-defined splits, extracting the calibration set from the original test set.

+The third medical dataset\footnote{https://www.cancerimagingarchive.net/collection/lidc-idri/} LIDC\cite{armato2015lidc} (Licence CC BY 3.0) contains lungs CT images with the corresponding segmentations obtained across over 1000 patients.
+Two labels are annotated, namely background and cancer.

+We created two separate datasets from the COCO dataset \cite{lin2014microsoft}.
 Specifically, we selected images that feature either animals or humans to form the COCO-animals dataset, and images that contain vehicles or humans to create the COCO-vehicles dataset.
 The COCO-animals dataset includes the following labels: background, cat, dog, sheep, cow, horse, bird, and human.
 In contrast, the COCO-vehicles dataset contains these labels: background, train, bus, bicycle, airplane, car, boat, and human.
-All images from both datasets have been used for calibration and testing, as we utilized a pre-trained model for this setup.\\ In Table \ref{tab:datasets} we provide the details regarding the datasets used in the experiment section.
+All images from both datasets have been used for calibration and testing, as we utilized a pre-trained model for this setup.